Tools

 This course is valued at $197, but I want to make it easy for you to join, so I'm currently testing selling it for only $9.
 (Price might go back up in the future.)

-Don't let the price fool you - the course contents are super valuable AND you get a monthly group call with me included!
+Don't let the price fool you - the course contents are super valuable AND you get one group call with me included!

 Copy the tools I’m using with my 6- and 7-figure clients and check what software (that you might already have access to) you could be using to your advantage and for better (ads and otherwise) results.